CI/CD Pipeline

 ./kestra flow --help

-To validate and deploy multiple flows within a directory named flows
+Validate and deploy multiple flows

 ./kestra flow validate flows/ --server http://localhost:8080 --api-token <your-api-token>